-In contrast to most havelis of Mandawa, which do not have any artistic depiction of freedom struggle that was prevalent in India at that time, Murmuria Haveli is famous for a painting of Jawaharlal Nehru, who was the first prime minister of independent India, riding a horse and carrying the tricolour flag in hand.
+In contrast to most havelis of Mandawa, which do not have any artistic depiction of the freedom struggle that was prevalent in India at that time, Murmuria Haveli is famous for a painting of Jawaharlal Nehru, who was the first prime minister of independent India, riding a horse and carrying the tricolor flag in hand.

 Art Expression Prevalent in Mandawa:

-Also since in those days trains had just started in Bombay (now Mumbai) so these merchants got the art of train and Britishers travelling in them painted on the walls.
+Also since in those days trains had just started in Bombay (now Mumbai) so these merchants got the art of train and Britishers traveling in them painted on the walls.
 The use of English style shade of green, blue, pink is predominant in the original artwork.
 However, now the retouch has been given in brighter colours that are more common in Rajasthan.

 2 Nights & 3 Days exclusively for Mandawa if you really want to see havelis and appreciate their art.
 If you just want to give a fly visit to each haveli and cover havelis in nearby one or two towns then also this duration works approximately.

 Avoid Mandawa Haveli as it is an average hotel with a medium budget price tag.
 The rooms are small and not up to the mark.
-Their restaurant too have average regular kind of lunch and dinner buffets in the name of pure Rajasthan food but at a premium pricing.
+Their restaurant too has average regular kind of lunch and dinner buffets in the name of pure Rajasthan food but at a premium pricing.
 The complimentary breakfast & cleanliness is a major disappointing factor.